-Coming from the Strada Provinciale di Arcidosso, just outside the city walls we can find the Santuario della Madonna delle Grazie (also know as santuario della Madonna dell’Incoronata).
-Built in 1348 after the plague, the sanctuary was remodeled many times since the end of the 15th century.
-Inside, there are some interesting artworks; among these we mention a banner representing the Virgin in glory with Sains Sebastian and Rocco made by Ventura Salimbeni and a Madonna and Child attributed to Pellegrino di Mariano.
+Coming from the Strada Provinciale di Arcidosso, just outside the city walls we can find the Santuario della Madonna delle Grazie (also know as Madonna dell’Incoronata).
+Erected in 1348 after the plague, the church was remodeled several times starting from the end of the following century.
+Inside, there is no lack of works of interest; among these we find a banner depicting the Virgin in glory between Saints Sebastian and Rocco by Ventura Salimbeni and a Madonna and Child attributed to Pellegrino di Mariano.

-The fortress of Arcidosso is very ancient, it seems that its construction has been started during the 9th century.
-Throughout the Middle Ages, the castle was the subject of numerous measures to strengthen the structures.
-The main tower of the castle, for example, was built around the year 1100.
-The last medieval renovations done during the Middle Ages were made by the Republic of Siena that, after many attempts, managed to conquer the fortress in 1331.
-Today the fortress, interamente visitabile, hosts two museums (one is about the Middle Age and one about David Lazzaretti, the “prophet of the Amiata”) and is often the venue of cultural events.
+The fortress of Arcidosso has a truly remote origin, it seems that its construction began during the 9th century.
+Throughout the Middle Ages, the fortress was the subject of numerous interventions aimed at strengthening its structures.
+The main tower of the castle, for example, was built around 1100.
+The last medieval interventions are the work of the Republic of Siena which, after numerous attempts, managed to conquer the fortress in 1331.
+Today the fortress, which can be fully visited, houses two museums (one on the Middle Ages and one on David Lazzaretti) and is often the scene of cultural events and various events.

 Chiesa di San Niccolò

-The church of San Niccolò, protector of Arcidosso, is located near the castle.
-Built around the half of the 12th century, the church was enlarged during the 17th century up to incorporate the nearby oratory of the Holy Cross.
-A restoration between 1934 and 1943 the gave the current neo-Romanesque appearance.
+The church of San Niccolò, patron saint of Arcidosso, is located in the immediate vicinity of the castle.
+Built around the middle of the twelfth century, the church was enlarged during the seventeenth century to include the nearby oratory of Santa Croce.
+The current neo-Romanesque appearance is the result of a restoration carried out between 1934 and 1943.

 Museo di Arte e Cultura Orientale

-In the Castle Square is housed the Museum of Oriental art and culture.
-This is an unusual museum dedicated to art and culture of Tibet and Asia.
-Designed and developed by professor Namkhai Norbu, the museum uses of various multimedia contents that accompany the artworks, costumes, votive offerings and all other exhibits
+MACO – Museum of Oriental Art and Culture is located in the former chancellery building, which is part of the Rocca di Arcidosso, in Piazza del Castello.
+It is a museum entirely dedicated to the art and culture of Tibet and Central Asia.
+Designed and conceived by Professor Namkhai Norbu, the museum itinerary uses various multimedia contents that accompany the works of art, costumes, votive offerings and all the other exhibits on display.

-Leaving the square in direction of the district of Codaccio, we pass through Porta dell’Orologio (clock gate), one of the city gates, so named because of the clock that was installed during the nineteenth-century makeover.
+Moving from the piazza della rocca in the direction of the Codaccio district, we pass through the Porta dell’Orologio, one of the city gates, so called because of the clock that was installed there during the nineteenth-century renovation.